Occasional Absence Accommodation

 - Arrangements may be made for recording of lectures.

-- Arrangements may be made for provision of notes.
+- Arrangements may be made for the provision of notes.

 When a disability-related absence occurs, the following procedures should be followed:

-- The student should notify Instructors and the DS Office within 48 hours of absence.
-If a designated representative notifies the DS Office because the student is too ill to communicate, the DS office will notify the instructors.
-(The student should have indicated a designated representative on the DS Office Release form.)
+- The student should notify the Instructors and Acess within 48 hours of absence.
+If a designated representative notifies Access because the student is too ill to communicate, Access will notify the instructors.
+(The student should have indicated a designated representative on an Access release form.)

-- When the accommodation is questioned, the instructor, student, and DS Office staff should discuss whether the disability related absence accommodation is reasonable.
+- When the accommodation is questioned, the instructor, student, and Access staff should discuss whether the disability related absence accommodation is reasonable.

 - The College reserves the right to request documentation of the disability-related absence from a qualified professional.